RockhurstHS/STEAM-Blog/_posts/2015-06-07-Why-Put-the-A-in-STEAM.md

 </div>

 **Why put the A in STEAM?**
 The most successful people master these two skills.
 We put the "A" in STEAM to foster creativity and the entrepreneurial spirit.
+[Daniel Pink](http://www.amazon.com/Whole-New-Mind-Right-Brainers-Future/dp/1594481717) makes the argument that the MFA is the new MBA.